panxiyu2001/Cil-FPN/README.md

-## The cfg file contains the framework files for three different models.
+- The configuration file (`cfg`) contains the framework definitions for three different models.
+- The MCFM code has been integrated into `MCFM.py`.

 #